How much have we lost?

 The fog of misinformation makes it very difficult to put a price on the total scale of our losses – but it runs into the billions.
 EMAG estimates it as around £6 billion.
 Even the government’s carefully crafted estimate (which omits exit penalties and reinvestment costs) comes to £4.1 billion.

 Look at it another way – you probably had 16% taken from your funds in 2001.
 If you stayed around you will have suffered further cuts and if you managed to get out you will have been hit by a swingeing Market Value Adjuster of up to 10% on top.
 WP annuitants have seen their annual pensions cut by 60% or more.
 And don’t think that being moved to the Prudential is the end of their pain.
 They have been put into a separate fund with few assets, unable to benefit from the growth in other Prudential funds.
-And now the Government has completely excluded the oldest and frailest of this group from receiving anything at all – those who bought their annuity before September 1992.
+And except for a token one-off payment of £5,000, the Government has completely excluded the oldest and frailest of this group – those who bought their annuity before September 1992.

 As a result of Equitable I cannot afford to retire, I am 67 years and I also have prostate cancer.
 I cannot afford to stop work given that with a state pension of £5,000 per year I would have to go cap in hand to the state for credits.
 Any faith I had in private pension providers evaporated with Equitable Life.